-Terence Allbright was born in Northampton, where he taught himself to play the piano and to compose; at 14 he became a village organist and choirmaster, and then went to study organ, composition and piano at the Royal College of Music and simultaneously at the Royal School of Church Music.
+Terence Allbright was born in Northampton, where he taught himself to play the piano and to compose.
+At 14 he began organ lessons and became a village organist and choirmaster; then he went to study organ, composition and piano at the Royal College of Music and at the Royal School of Church Music.
 At this time his Two Chinese Songs were published by the now defunct Waterloo Music in Canada.
-After that, he went to Cambridge where he was Organ Scholar and Choirmaster at Jesus College, staying for a 4th year to take BMus in composition and piano.
+After that, he went to Cambridge where he was Organ Scholar and Choirmaster at Jesus College, staying for a 4th year to take BMus in composition (with oriental musicologist Laurence Picken) and piano (with John Bigg).
 Around that time he made recordings with Abbey Records as organist with the choirs of Grimsby Parish Church and St Matthew's Northampton.

-Now he often accompanies sopranos Dame Felicity Lott and Jane Manning OBE, mezzo-soprano Ann Murray DBE, and members of The Singers' Ensemble: Jacquelyn Fugelle, Susan Legg, Andrew Mackenzie-Wicks and Giles White.
-Recent chamber music performances have been with the Edinburgh String Quartet and with the Heath Quartet, with violinists Timothy Callaghan and Ken Aiso, cellist Mikhail Lezdkan, and with the Reinecke Ensemble (Stephen Pierce clarinet and Christopher Wellington viola).
+Chamber music colleagues have included the Edinburgh String Quartet and the Heath Quartet, violinists Timothy Callaghan and Ken Aiso, cellist Mikhail Lezdkan, and in the Reinecke Ensemble Stephen Pierce clarinet and Christopher Wellington viola.
 Terence has performed many programmes of words and music, especially with Gabriel Woolf and with the late Jill Balcon who was a regular partner.
 With Prunella Scales and Timothy West, Terence and baritone Stephen Roberts have performed in London and Gibraltar, and in 2010 Prelude Records released a double CD of Tennyson's Maud read by Gabriel Woolf and with song settings performed by Terence with Stephen Roberts.

-After a long period with composer's block, Terence discarded his compositions to date and started again.
-His recent work includes songs, piano pieces, chamber music and choral works, with commissions from Petworth Town Band and Wells Cathedral.
-He is currently working on a Wind Quintet and Isms - a set of eight piano pieces.
+His early compositions include about 50 scores for BBC Radio Drama, but after a long period with composer's block, Terence discarded his compositions to date and started again.
+His recent work includes songs, piano pieces, chamber music and choral works.
+He has recently completed a Piano Trio, and is currently working on Narratives and Rituals for 2 pianos and percussion.